danprince/danthedev.com/posts/2023-02-05-what-is-that-text-editor.md

 title: What Is That Text Editor?
 ---

-I've spent thousands of hours editing text inside a terminal and more time than I am proud to admit configuring Vim, then [NeoVim](https://neovim.io/), across to [Doom Emacs](https://github.com/doomemacs/doomemacs), and back to Vim again.
+I've spent thousands of hours editing text inside a terminal and more time than I am proud to admit, configuring Vim.
+Then [NeoVim](https://neovim.io/).
+Then across to [Doom Emacs](https://github.com/doomemacs/doomemacs), and back to Vim again.
 It was never a surprise when my development workflow raised eyebrows and someone asked "What is that text editor?".

+My initial attempts to switch to VSCode were about as successful as [trying to build a castle on a swamp](https://quotegeek.com/quotes-from-movies/monty-python-and-the-holy-grai/2266/), but now I've been using it full time for over a year, and people still ask "What is that text editor?".

 ![VSCode without all the visual bells and whistles](/img/2023-02-05-08-52-31.png){.overblown}

-My initial attempts to switch to VSCode were about as successful as [trying to build a castle on a swamp](https://quotegeek.com/quotes-from-movies/monty-python-and-the-holy-grai/2266/), but over a year ago, I made the switch to VSCode.
-And people still ask "_What_ is that text editor?".

 VSCode may have something of a reputation for being a resource hungry, battery draining piece of software in a  why-would-you-implement-a-text-editor-inside-a-browser-inside-a-native-app kind of a way, but it also has the best out of the box experience for working with TypeScript, which is most of the work I do now.